Rosemary Focaccia

 Tip:

-If the dough gets sticky and isn’t pulling away from the sides of the bowl, add in an extra 14 cup flour while it is mixing.
+If the dough gets sticky and isn’t pulling away from the sides of the bowl, add in a spoonful or two of flour while it is mixing until it stops sticking to the bowl.

 Remove dough from the bowl and shape it into a ball.
 Grease the bowl with olive oil, then place the dough ball back in and cover it with a damp towel.
 Place in a warm location and let it rise for 45–60 minutes, or until the dough has nearly doubled in size.